Web Theoi

 Of Mount Ida

-IDAIA (or Idaea) was a Nymph of Mount Ida in the Troad (Anatolia), wife of the river god Skamandros.
-She was probably the Naias of the springs at the head of her husband's river.
+IDAIA (Idaea) was a nymph of Mount Ida in the Troad (north-western Anatolia) and the wife of the river-god Skamandros (Scamander).
+Idaia was probably the Naiad-nymph of the springs of her husband's stream.

 PARENTS